From sketches to showroom: Unveiling the journey of car design

 Introduction

 Embark on a journey through the evolution of car design, where creativity meets functionality.
-From the birth of the automobile to today’s cutting-edge models, you’ll discover the pivotal moments that have defined the aesthetics and utility of cars.
+From the birth of the classic automobile to today’s cutting-edge models, you’ll discover the pivotal moments that have defined the aesthetics and utility of cars.

 Early days of car design